-Joo-hwang and Jason, who only knew each other for a couple of months, I came to think now, mainly seemed to be friends because they share two important aspects: they both have nothing to do but party, and seemed to have large amounts of money to burn.
-Joo-hwang, after being discharged from the Army, could not get himself to move back home to his parents' town immediately to prepare himself for college there, instead he convinced his mother - a medical doctor - that he would need a few months off, so she agreed to sponsor his life in Seoul for the time being.
-Having rented a cheap room in walking distance from the It'aewŏn party mile, all he did nowadays, he told me, was work out during the daytime to keep his body fit and go out with his foreign friends in It'aewŏn at night, get drunk and pick up girls - preferably foreign women - to bring to his place.
-As he was about to move back in with his parents in a little while, he wanted to make use of his freedom as much as he could while his time in It'aewŏn still lasted.
+Joo-hwang and Jason, who have only known each other for a couple of months, I came to think now, mainly seemed to be friends because they share two important aspects: they both have nothing to do but party, and both seemed to have large amounts of money to burn.
+Joo-hwang, after being discharged from the Army, could not bring himself to move back home to his parents' town immediately to prepare himself for college there, instead he convinced his mother - a medical doctor - that he would need a few months off, so she agreed to sponsor his life in Seoul for the time being.
+Having rented a cheap room within walking distance from the It'aewŏn party mile, all he did nowadays, he told me, was work out during the daytime to keep his body fit and go out with his foreign friends in It'aewŏn at night, get drunk and pick up girls - preferably foreign women - to bring to his place.
+As he was about to move back in with his parents in a little while, he wanted to make use of his freedom.